Job application rights with a criminal record

 Are you applying for a job with a criminal record and want to know your rights?
 Read below for the protections California and federal law provide for job applicants and employees.
-If you need any more information, please contact Oakland expungement attorney David Reagan for a free consultation.
-We represent clients in Alameda County, Contra Costa County, and Santa Clara County for all types of record cleaning procedures.
+If you need any more information, please contact the Law Office of David Reagan for a free consultation.
+We represent clients in Alameda County, Contra Costa County, San Francisco County, and beyond for all types of clean record petitions.

 What will my employer see when I apply for a job and there is a background check?

 What an employer sees on a background check really depends upon what type of job you are applying for.
 Say you are applying for a job as an administrative assistant at a shipping company.
 The job application should first ask whether you consent to a background check (which you will probably need to do to be considered for the position).
 The company will then contract with a private background check company to find your criminal background.

 Commercial background check companies are not allowed to report convictions dismissed under Penal Code section 1203.4 (expungements), arrests that did not lead to conviction (unless the case is still pending), and criminal convictions more than seven years old.
 (Cal.
 Civil Code § 1785.13.)
 If an employer plans to deny employment because of a criminal background check, the employer is supposed to provide you with a copy of the background check beforehand so that you can contest its accuracy.
 (Fair Credit Reporting Act.)